FIFA 21 First XI SBC solutions: How to solve and which players to use

 • Min Chemistry: 100

-For the First XI SBC, you will need players from either Argentina, Brazil, or France.
-However, it can be done by using players from nations like Portugal by putting some players out of position, but this will require most players having a loyalty bonus (either packed or played in ten games).
+For the First XI SBC, you needed players from either Argentina, Brazil, or France.
+However, it could also be done by using players from nations like Portugal by putting some players out of position, but this required most players to have a loyalty bonus (either packed or played in ten games).

-It’s also worth noting that if you have already packed some Position Change consumables, you may be able to pick up cheaper players in different positions and change them into the one you need.
-For example, a CAM of the same league and nation may be a cheaper option than the CM you need, so picking them up and using your consumable on them will save you some coins.
+It’s also worth noting that if you had already packed some Position Change consumables, you could pick up cheaper players in different positions and change them into the one you needed.
+For example, a CAM of the same league and nation was often a cheaper option than the CM you needed, so picking them up and using your consumable on them would have saved you some coins.

-Packed players also have that extra chemistry due to their loyalty bonus, so a packed LW will have as much chemistry as a LM you buy from the transfer market, for example.
+Packed players also had that extra chemistry due to their loyalty bonus, so a packed LW had as much chemistry as an LM you bought from the transfer market, for example.

-At the time of writing the cheapest First XI solution – which requires no position changes and just one player with a loyalty bonus – is this French team.
+Generally, the cheapest First XI solution – which required no position changes and just one player with a loyalty bonus – was this French team:

 • GK: Areola (ENG 1)